shahidul034/KUET-chatbot/README.md

 - scikit_learn==1.2.1

 ## Download
-You can download the Kuetbot by clicking [here](https://github.com/shahidul034/KUET-chatbot/archive/refs/heads/main.zip) or by cloning the project using the following command:
+You can download the pyinstaller build of Kuetbot by clicking [here](https://drive.google.com/file/d/1u7QfjB_wowc7ZRCFx1XIw1Wm1BlfXW8U/view?usp=share_link) or by cloning the project using the following command:

 `git clone https://github.com/shahidul034/KUET-chatbot.git`